-The CMTS may respond to a Map Request with either:
+The CMTS may respond to a Map Request with either

-- a Map Reply, providing the CM with the requested SA mapping, or - a Map Reject, signaling to the CM that either (1) the CM is not authorized to receive the traffic flow identified in the Map Request or (2) the requested traffic flow is not mapped to a BPI+ SA
+- a Map Reply, providing the CM with the requested SA mapping or - a Map Reject, signaling to the CM that either (1) the CM is not authorized to receive the traffic flow identified in the Map Request or (2) the requested traffic flow is not mapped to a BPI+ SA

-If the CM does not receive any of the above responses within a configurable retry timeout period, it re-sends the Map Request.
+If the CM does not receive any of the above responses within a configurable retry timeout period, it resends the Map Request.
 If no response is received after a configurable maximum number of retries, the CM gives up.

 If the CM receives a Map Reject, it ceases all further attempts to obtain the mapping.
 In the case where access to the downstream traffic flow is mapped to a BPI+ SA, and the requesting CM is not authorized access for that SA, the CM and its attached CPE device will be denied access because the CM cannot obtain keying material needed to decrypt the downstream traffic flows encrypted under that SA.
+E.g., the user may be requesting a premium service that he or she is not subscribed to.
 In the case where the requested traffic flow is not encrypted (i.e., it is not mapped to a SA), the unencrypted traffic will simply be forwarded to the attached CPE device.
+E.g., the CM makes an SA-MAP request for the All-Hosts multicast address.
+Since multicast packets addressed to the All-Hosts multicast address are necessary for the proper operation of IGMP, there is no need to encrypt these packets.